Menu

 • Ensure the children understand that there is, and always will be, a choice in regard to the manner in which they – and the school – use technology, including the ever-encroaching social media, in a responsible manner.

-Our vision sees teaching embed computing across the whole curriculum to make learning creative and accessible – in addition to operating distinct and targeted Computing lessons, utilising Purple Mash technologies and curriculum plans.
+Our vision sees teaching embed computing across the whole curriculum to make learning creative and accessible – in addition to operating distinct and targeted Computing lessons, utilising Teach Computing curriculum plans.
 We aim for our pupils to be fluent with a range of technological tools, so as to best express their understanding and display their knowledge and capability.
 Furthermore, we hope that by Upper Key Stage 2, children will have developed the independence and confidence to choose technologies, programs and computing skills to assist in their learning in various parts of the curriculum, should the task necessitate it.

 Implementation